meagon/saltpad/docs/installation/apache-across-internet-cors.md

 If you enabled ssl, you'll also need to set `SECURE_HTTP` to `true` or saltpad will try to connect over a non encrypted connection.

-You don't need to reload the webserver, just save the `settings.json` file and go at `http://SALTPAD.YOURDNS/` or `https://SALTPAD.YOURNDS/` to access Saltpad and start mastering your salt-api.
+You don't need to reload the webserver, just save the `settings.json` file and go at `http://SALTPAD.YOURDNS/` or `https://SALTPAD.YOURNDS/` to access Saltpad and start mastering your Saltstack environment.